1. General Terms

 Payment Refunds:

-• Should the wildlife film school need to cancel your course for any reason, you will receive a ´full refund´ of all your fees you have paid to date.
+• Should the Wildlife Film School need to cancel your course for any reason, you will receive a ´full refund´ of all your fees you have paid to date.

 • Should you fail to pay the full amount of your course fees, or fail to return your booking paperwork before the closing date of your course, you will not be able to attend that course.